 Under the transformation $(x'=x,p'=-p)$ and $\theta=\pi/4$, the resulting Wigner function is positive over the entire space for any $\epsilon$.
 Criterion~(\ref{crit1}) can be calculated as

-which indicates the violation for any $\gamma>0$ and $\epsilon\in[0,1]$.
+which is violated for any $\gamma>0$ and $\epsilon\in(0,1]$.
 Criterion~(\ref{crit2}) will yield the same results if an integration over the entire space is considered.
 We conclude that both criteria~(\ref{crit1},\ref{crit2}) can provide tight bounds for $\rho(\psi^+)$ (see also Fig.~\ref{Fig3_Catent} in the main text).

 We also consider the dephased cat states $\rho(\psi^-)$ with $|\psi^-\rangle \equiv \mathcal{N}' \left( |\gamma, \gamma\rangle - |-\gamma, -\gamma\rangle \right)$, whose Wigner functions are